agustin-villar/jamies-next-stop/README.md

 # Jamie's next stop

-This web application will help Jamie to find her next destination during his professional adventure.
-It will display the weather forecast and the most economic flights available for Amsterdam, Budapest and Madrid.
+This web application will help Jamie to find her next destination during her professional adventure.
+It will display the weather forecast and the most economic flights available for Amsterdam, Budapest and Madrid on a particular date.

 The app makes use of the following APIs to fetch the information: